After a Connective Tissue Graft

 - Smoke

 Stitches were placed inside your mouth; they will dissolve on their own.
-If non-dissolving sutures were placed, we will remove them at your post-op visit.
+If non-dissolving sutures were placed, we will remove them at your post-operative visit.

-You should begin taking pain medication as soon as you feel the local anesthetic wearing off.
+You should begin taking pain medicine as soon as you feel the local anesthetic start wearing off.
 For mild to moderate pain, ibuprofen (Advil® or Motrin®) may be taken.
-Ibuprofen bought over the counter comes in 200 mg tablets: 3 tablets may be taken every 6 hours as needed for pain.
-For severe pain, the prescribed pain medication should be taken as directed with food.
+Ibuprofen bought over the counter comes in 200mg tablets: 3 tablets may be taken every 6 hours as needed for pain.
+You may alternate with 2 Extra Strength Tylenol® as needed (example: 12 PM—Ibuprofen, 3 PM—Tylenol, 6 PM—Ibuprofen, 9 PM—Tylenol).
+For severe pain, the prescribed pain medicine should be taken as directed with food.
+Tylenol may be in the prescribed pain medication; therefore, do not take Extra Strength Tylenol when taking prescribed pain medication.
 Do not take any of the above medications if you are allergic or have been instructed by your doctor not to do so.

 Hydration and nutrition are important for healing following surgery.
 You may be more comfortable with a soft diet initially, but you can eat what you like.
 You are only limited by your discomfort.
 Stick to cold and/or soft foods and liquids while you are numb.
 Remember to always eat prior to taking any pain medication to avoid nausea.
 Return to a normal diet as soon as possible unless otherwise directed.